 In order to pass the Illinois written drivers exam, you need to study the driving rules thoroughly.
 Begin preparing yourself with the Illinois Driver’s Manual where you can find every important traffic law and road rule.
 For those drivers who don’t want to rely solely on the official driver’s manual, DMV.com has created a unique study tool: the Practice Test and Study Guide test-preparation bundle.

 The drivers ed study tools cover all the sections in the official DMV written drivers test.
 The information in the study bundle is concise and complete, thus you will remember every necessary traffic law easily.
-You also have unlimited access to the online Practice Driving Test.
+You also have unlimited access to the Practice Driving Test.
 Once you test yourself before taking the official DMV written test, you will be able to dedicate more time on the subjects that need more attention.